Savi-Grover/Cypress/README.md

 **CYPRESS**

-It is a NODE js based testing framework which works in an asynchronous manner.
+1.It is a NODE js based testing framework which works in an asynchronous manner.
-Overcomes all the drawbacks of Selenium and other web automation techniques It can be utilised in 2 forms - an app and a cloud
-It supported by 2 lang- TS, JS
+2.Overcomes all the drawbacks of Selenium and other web automation techniques 3.It can be utilised in 2 forms - an app and a cloud 4.It supported by 2 lang- TS, JS

 **HOW is CYPRESS different from SELENIUM/cucumber**
--> It comes fully baked- have integrated libraries of test, reporting, snapshot, video, browser driver, dependencies, debugging , cross browser testing, assertions, action unlike in SELENIUM where everything has to be gathered first to make a framework - ALL IN ONE
+1. It comes fully baked- have integrated libraries of test, reporting, snapshot, video, browser driver, dependencies, debugging , cross browser testing, assertions, action unlike in SELENIUM where everything has to be gathered first to make a framework - ALL IN ONE
--> It is faster as here a webdriver does not have to interact with the application(web-server) but both - scripts & browser are on browser iframe which interacts with node js websocket - execution saves time.
+2. It is faster as here a webdriver does not have to interact with the application(web-server) but both - scripts & browser are on browser iframe which interacts with node js websocket - execution saves time.
--> Installation saves time.
+3. Installation saves time.
--> selenium has external testreports, snapshots, video libraries.
+4. selenium has external testreports, snapshots, video libraries.
--> selenium does not have auto reloading and debugging.
+5. selenium does not have auto reloading and debugging.

 **ARCHITECTURE**

-**Selenium: **

-Language binding JAVA → within→ IDE → browser drivers → act on web application ( a lot of requests )

-**Cypress:
-**
-NODe JS PROXY —----> http request /responses ( websocket)----> browser scripts iframe + execution ifarme  ( everything on same machine and no language /OS binding )
+Selenium: - Language binding JAVA → within→ IDE → browser drivers → act on web application ( a lot of requests ) Cypress:- NODe JS PROXY —----> http request /responses ( websocket)----> browser scripts iframe + execution ifarme  ( everything on same machine and no language /OS binding )

 **LIMITATION of cypress**